data-craft-01/ab_testing/README.md

 - Binomial/Discrete - Fisher’s exact test, Pearson’s chi-squared test
 - Continuous - One tailed	Two tailed test

-### A/B testing procedure
+### A/B testing process
-o	Decide what to test and based on what the objective is. o	Create one or more variations of original web element. o	Split the website traffic randomly between two variations (i.e., we randomly allocate visitors according to some probability), and finally, collect data regarding web page performance (metrics). o	After some time, analyze data, pick the variation that performed best, and cancel the one that performed poorly.
+1. Understanding business problem & data - decide what to test and based on what the objective is ?
+2. Create one or more variations of original web element.
+3.Split the website traffic randomly between two variations (i.e., we randomly allocate visitors according to some probability), and finally, collect data regarding web page performance (metrics).
+4. Detect and resolve problems in the data (Missing Value, Outliers, Unexpected Value)
+5. Look summary stats and plots – A/B groups
+6. Outliers treatment
+7. Apply hypothesis testing and check assumptions
+   • Looking at the summary statistics, the control and Test groups seem similar, but are the two groups statistically significant? - investigate statistically.
+   • Check Normality & if Normal Distribution, check homogeneity.
+   • Apply tests (Shapiro, Levene Test, T-Test, Welch Test, Mann Whitney U Test)
+8. Evaluate the results, pick the variation that performed best, and cancel the one that performed poorly.
+9. Recommend business decision to your customer/director/ceo etc.

 ### Approach